veo-labs/openveo-portal/docs/index.md

-# What's OpenVeo Portal ?
+# What's OpenVeo Portal?

 OpenVeo Portal is a Node.js / AngularJS application.
 It embeds an HTTP applicative server based on [Express framework](http://expressjs.com/).

 It aims to offer a portal to access medias exposed by an [OpenVeo](https://github.com/veo-labs/openveo-core) server associated to an [OpenVeo Publish](https://github.com/veo-labs/openveo-publish) plugin.

-It includes the following features :
+It includes the following features:

 - An home page to present the most seen medias
 - A search engine